MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 **Workaround**:

 Our team is currently working on a fix.
-In the meantime, tou can find workaround steps below can help unblock deployment and debugging:
+In the meantime, you can use the following steps to work around the issue and help unblock deployment and debugging:
 1. Open Visual Studio
 2. File -> New -> Project
 3. Visual C# -> Windows Desktop -> Console App (.NET Framework)